-But then one may wonder if laws are not God’s volitions what are they? and if governing is just a metaphor how are laws enforced?
+But then one may wonder, if laws are not God’s volitions, what are they?
+And if governing is just a metaphor, how are laws enforced?
 John Foster argued that if there is no God there are no laws and used this to argue for God’s existence.
 Nancy Cartwright agrees with Foster’s conditional but reversed her inference to argue against the existence of laws.
-Her view is that if the theological assumptions that provided the underpinning of the idea of laws are no longer taken seriously the concept should be abandoned.
-Unlike Cartwright I think that the idea of laws of nature is required to understand physics and other sciences and that it also plays a central role in understanding the metaphysics of space and time, fundamental ontology, causation and chance.
-Unlike Foster I think the concept of laws of nature can survive without relying on theological assumptions.
+Her view is that if the theological assumptions that provided the underpinning of the idea of laws are no longer taken seriously, the concept should be abandoned.
+Unlike Cartwright, I think that the idea of laws of nature is required to understand physics and other sciences and that it also plays a central role in understanding the metaphysics of space and time, fundamental ontology, causation and chance.
+Unlike Foster, I think the concept of laws of nature can survive without relying on theological assumptions.
+Say here that instead of the governing idea you have the systematization idea.
 This book examines some current accounts, and offers a new account, of how this can be done.

 The idea of chance also emerged during the 16th and 17th century although it too has precursors going back to ancient times.
 God’s hands were seen here as well but in ways that seem to defy predictability about individual events while arranging for stable long-term frequencies.
 The first applications of the concept of chance were to gambling, actuarial tables, agriculture, finance and other mundane matters that seem far removed from the celestial motions that were the domain of Newton’s laws.
-For much of the 17th and 18th centuries the domains law and chance hardly overlapped and chance played little role in physics.
-But by the 20th century chances are found throughout the biological and social sciences and in physics laws of nature and chance came together in statistical mechanics and quantum mechanics.
+For much of the 17th and 18th centuries, the domains of law and chance hardly overlapped and chance played little role in physics.
+But by the 20th century, chances are found throughout the biological and social sciences, and in physics laws of nature and chance came together in statistical mechanics and quantum mechanics.

 Chance’s birth year is usually given as 1654 - the year of a famous correspondence between Pascal and Fermat that concerned how to settle the winnings in an interrupted gambling game.
 Solving this problem involved developing a concept that -as Ian Hacking puts it, is “Janus faced.”
 One face looks to the world and the other to the mind.
 It says something about the world - the chance of the outcome of the toss of dice - but also something about what degree of belief we should have about what it is a chance of.
 Most accounts of chance characterize it in terms of one or the other aspect and then try to explain or explain away the other aspect.
 But as Hacking emphasizes the two faces are inseparable.
 Chance is the objective feature of the world that guides subjective belief and action.
 David Lewis’ formulated a principle about how chance should guide belief that says in effect that degrees of belief should match the chances.
 The primary philosophical question about chance is “What feature of the world could be like that?
-A related question is “How is chance related to laws of nature and particular, what room is there for chance if the fundamental laws are deterministic?”
+A related question is “How is chance related to laws of nature and in particular, what room is there for chance if the fundamental laws are deterministic?”
 The account I will discuss provides answers to these questions by unifying the metaphysics of laws and chances.